 https://www.ablogtowatch.com

-The Datejust first introduced by Rolex in 1945 was not the first automatic watch with a date function but no one is actually curious about which watch was truly the first.
+The Datejust first introduced by Rolex in 1945 was not the first automatic watch with a date function but no one is curious about which watch was actually the first.

 The Original 1945 Rolex Pre-Datejust